Guide for Authors

 Learn more about Elsevier's pricing policy http://www.elsevier.com/openaccesspricingPreparation of the Manuscript

 1. Article types accepted are: Original Article (Full paper or Short Communication), Review Article, Technical Note, Book Review.
 Word limits are as follows: Full paper 3,000 words plus no more than 5 figures/tables in total; Short Communication or Technical Note 1,200 words plus no more than 3 figures/tables in total.
 The word limits are non-inclusive of figures, tables, references, and abstracts.
 If the Editor feels that a paper submitted as a Full Paper would be more appropriate for the Short Communications section, then a shortened version will be requested.
 References should be limited to 30 for Full Papers and Reviews, 15 for Short Papers and 10 for Technical Notes.
 An abstract not exceeding one paragraph of 250 words should appear at the beginning of each Article.
-The recommended word limit for Review Papers is 6,000 words.
+The recommended word limit for Review Papers is 6,000 words and 5 figures/tables.
 Authors must state the number of words when submitting.2.
 All publications will be in English.
 Authors whose 'first' language is not English should arrange for their manuscripts to be written in idiomatic English before submission.
 A concise style avoiding jargon is preferred.

 3. Authors should supply up to five keywords that may be modified by the Editors.4.
 Authors are required to amend research highlights so that they consist of 3 to 5 brief bullet points which convey the core findings of your work.
 Ensure EACH bullet point does NOT exceed 85 characters (not words!) including spaces.
 An example of how highlights should look like is given below: